Hyak Motorsports

 Hyak Motorsports is an American stock car racing team that competes in the NASCAR Cup Series.
 The team fields the No. 47 Chevrolet Camaro ZL1 full-time for Ricky Stenhouse Jr. and has a technical alliance with Hendrick Motorsports.
+The team was founded in 1995 as ST Racing.
+It scored its first Cup Series win in 2014 with driver A. J. Allmendinger and won the 2023 Daytona 500 with Stenhouse.